-See "Password Policy Implementation Rules" on the next page
+See Password Policy Implementation Rules.

 4. Click the Apply button to activate the password complexity policy.

 SET PASSWORD EXPIRATION INTERVAL

 Password Expiration schedules the expiry of passwords to enforce regular password updates.
 When this feature is applied and a password becomes expired, an expired password prompt displays at login.